Language Design as Information Renormalization: Introduction

 Having said all this, our aim with this paper is twofold.
-On the one hand, we establish equivalences between physics and linguistics in the context of the Minimalist Program (for linguistics) and emergence (for physics) which, once mathematically formalized, turn out to have important consequences in ambits as diverse as AI, theoretical linguistics, computer science, RNA / protein sequencing, quantum many-body systems, quantum computing, and beyond.
-On the other hand, we strengthen the relation between physics and linguistics, where language is the system to be understood using the machinery of physics, and of information theory in particular.
+On the one hand, we establish {analogies} between physics and linguistics in the context of the Minimalist Program (for linguistics) and emergence (for physics) which, once mathematically formalized, turn out to have important consequences in ambits as diverse as AI, theoretical linguistics, computer science, RNA / protein sequencing, quantum many-body systems, quantum computing, and beyond. {We make this analogy formal for the case of statistical language models.} On the other hand, we strengthen the relation between physics and linguistics, where language is the system to be understood using the machinery of physics, and of information theory in particular.